OpenArabicPE/journal_al-muqtabas/notes-tei-markup.md

 # Issues to be solved
 ## Serialised articles

-While the technical linking by means of attributes is simple, how should the human-readible information contained in the print copies be encoded?
+While the technical linking by means of attributes is simple, how should the human-readable information contained in the print copies be encoded?

 I suggest encoding this information with `<ref>` or an XPointer.